 Competitive cat napping at its finest.

 It’s hard to find a board game that’s more easy-going than this.
 Players each take turns creating their perfect quilt, adding new colours and special buttons along the way.
 If they make it look cosy enough, they’ll attract a nearby cat — which just makes the quilt all the more valuable at the end of the game.

 Spoiler: this time, the bad guys win.

 The original Disney Villainous did a great job of making you feel like a cartoon villain taking over the world.
-The newest edition is more of the same, except now, players are fighting to dominate the Marvel Universe instead.
+This new edition for 2020 is more of the same, except now, players are fighting to dominate the Marvel Universe instead.
 With three different difficulty settings and five unique characters to try out, this is a must-have for any Marvel fans out there (or anyone who needs to practice their evil laugh).

 Gorilla Marketing (3-8 players)

 Adverts that are so stupid, they just might work.

 Ever walked past a billboard and thought, “Who the hell gave this the green light”?
 Well, after a few rounds of this, you might be a bit more sympathetic.
 Players start by picking a product at random.
 Then, with the help of eight-letter dice, they create a name and tagline to go with it.
 At the end, the player with the most awards wins the admiration of their colleagues… and a handful of bananas to boot.